ESMValGroup/ESMValTool/esmvaltool/diag_scripts/examples/README_PERSONAL_DIAGNOSTIC.md

 Writing a basic recipe
 ======================
-The user will need to write a basic recipe to e able to run their own personal diagnostic.
+The user will need to write a basic recipe to be able to run their own personal diagnostic.
 An example of such a recipe is found in `esmvaltool/recipes/recipe_my_personal_diagnostic.yml`.
 For general guidelines with regards to ESMValTool recipes please consult the User Guide;
 the specific parameters needed by a recipe that runs a personal diagnostic are:

 ```
-        myDiag: 'my_personal_diagnostic_example'   # replace as per the name of your module
-        myDiagPlace: '/group_workspaces/jasmin2/cmip6_prep/esmvaltool_users/valeriu'   # replace with valid local path
+    scripts:
+      my_diagnostic:
+        script: /path/to/your/my_little_diagnostic.py
 ```
-i.e. the name of the Python module that the user has just built and its location on a disk.
+i.e. the full path to the personal diagnostic that the user needs to run.

 Example of config dictionary
 ============================